ClickHouse/ClickHouse/docs/en/sql-reference/statements/undrop.md

 Cancels the dropping of the table.

-Beginning with ClickHouse version 23.3 it is possible to UNDROP a table within `database_atomic_delay_before_drop_table_sec` (8 minutes by default) of issuing the DROP TABLE statement.
+Beginning with ClickHouse version 23.3 it is possible to UNDROP a table in an Atomic database within `database_atomic_delay_before_drop_table_sec` (8 minutes by default) of issuing the DROP TABLE statement.
 Dropped tables are listed in a system table called `system.dropped_tables`.